-The Bokkeveld Group
+Bokkeveld Group

 The Bokkeveld Group (the middle part of the Cape Supergroup, of Devonian age) is composed of sedimentary rocks of predominantly regressive sequence, with a maximum total thickness of over 3000 m.
 Typical Bokkeveld rocks are mudstones and sub-feldspathic to feldspathic sandstones, laid down with an obvious periodicity and regularity.
 They may be created by annual processes such as seasonally varying deposits reflecting variations in the runoff cycle, by shorter term processes such as tides, or by longer term processes such as periodic floods.
 These deposition cycles form thin layers, or laminae (Figure 6).
-In places the shales turn into clay (Figure 7) (read below, kaolin).
-All the hills (Ruëns) north of the Hard Dunes comprise Bokkeveld shales (grey and light-blue on the geology map shown above).
+All the hills (Rûens) north of the Hard Dunes comprise Bokkeveld shales and in places sandstone lenses (Figure 7).
+(The bokkveld Group Formations are grey and light-blue on the geology map shown above).